trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

   }
 ```

-So we still have the usual for comprehension, and indeed this looks exactly like it did before, but we add `import ops._` to get easy access to operations (we could instead use `ops.get` and `ops.set` inside the for-comprehension).
-We have then wrapped this up in an `Edit` instance.
+So we still have the usual for comprehension in the middle, and indeed this looks exactly like it did before.
+We also add `import ops._` to get easy access to operations (we could instead use `ops.get` and `ops.set` inside the for-comprehension).
+We have then wrapped this up in an `Edit` instance, implementing the `apply` method.

-As a side-note, although this isn't too bad at present it should get better with Scala 3, for example using
+As a side-note, while this is a little clunky at present it should get more concise with the use of new features in Scala 3.

 ### Brief detour to the end of the world

-When we want to run an `Edit` at the end of the world, we simply pick a "target" monad `F`, make sure an appropriate `EditOps` instance is in implicit scope for `F`, and then call `edit[F]` to get an instance of `F` we can run.
+When we want to run an `Edit` at the "end of the world", we simply pick a "target" monad `F`, make sure an appropriate `EditOps` instance is in implicit scope for `F`, and then call `edit[F]` to get an instance of `F` we can run.

 ### So what have we achieved?